jackyzha0/jackyzha0.github.io/content/thoughts/group-limits.md

 I feel there are dangers of large groups, especially within research.
 Larger groups lead to more bureaucracy and being ok with the average -- an effect of too many cooks in the kitchen.
 This leads to ideas that are at the middle of the [distribution](thoughts/data-distributions.md) and tends to discourage more radical, out-of-distribution thinking and research

 Related: [a new DARPA](thoughts/a-new-darpa.md), [community perception](thoughts/communities.md)

+## Scalability
+Why do we feel the need to find the billion-person version of communities?
+Is this just the [Silicon Valley](thoughts/articles/unrepeatable-miracle-of-silicon-valley.md) question of scale?

+Is human intimacy scalable?
+I think not.

+What if the events were universally accessible but instead of serving everyone, serve those who opt-in to participate more?
+Cultivation > moderation

+If we remove misaligned incentives and less people come, then tbh that's better, that eliminates the people you didn't want in the first place